๐Ÿ‘ต๐ŸฟIntro to African American Studies

 Arrival of First Enslaved Africans in Jamestown (1619)

-• Marked the beginning of African slavery in English North America—though the system of racialized chattel slavery developed gradually over subsequent decades
+• Marked the beginning of African slavery in English North America.
+The first recorded Africans brought to Virginia were likely treated closer to indentured servants, but the system of racialized chattel slavery developed gradually over subsequent decades.

 Ratification of the 13th Amendment (1865)

-• Officially abolished slavery throughout the United States—but included a critical exception for punishment of crime, which later enabled convict leasing
+• Officially abolished slavery throughout the United States, but included a critical exception: "except as a punishment for crime."
+This loophole later enabled the convict leasing system, which effectively re-enslaved Black people through the criminal justice system.

-• Represented a constitutional transformation requiring three-fourths of states to ratify, demonstrating the scale of political change
+• Represented a constitutional transformation requiring two-thirds of Congress and three-fourths of states to ratify, demonstrating the scale of political change the Civil War made possible.

-Compare: The arrival of enslaved Africans (1619) vs. the 13th Amendment (1865)—both are bookends of legal slavery, but notice the gap between legal abolition and actual freedom.
-If an FRQ asks about the limits of legal change, this comparison is your anchor.
+Compare: The arrival of enslaved Africans (1619) vs. the 13th Amendment (1865) are bookends of legal slavery.
+But notice the gap between legal abolition and actual freedom.
+Black Codes, sharecropping, and convict leasing all emerged almost immediately after abolition.
+If you're asked about the limits of legal change, this comparison is your anchor.

 Resistance and Rebellion